Stop Second Mortgage Foreclosure: 5 Expert Strategies to Save Your Home

 Determining Your Home’s Value

-- Ask a local real estate agent for a comparative market analysis
+- Consult a real estate agent for a comparative market analysis.

 Communicating with Your Lender